-When voltage is applied across the coil leads a current is produced in the coil windings which generates a magnetic field.
-The magnetic field attracts the plunger and causes it to move toward the center of the coil or magnetic stop.
+When voltage is removed from the coil leads, the magnetic field collapses.
+The force exerted by the compressed plunger return spring then pushes the plunger up from its position at the center of the coil or adjacent to the magnetic stop.
 Initially the plunger slides freely on the stem until it impacts the nut or shoulder at the end of the stem.
-The plunger's momentum is then transferred to the stem and the stem is lifted off the seat screw pilot orifice.
-Fluid from the cavity above the piston flows through the pilot orifice in the seat screw and through the drilled hole in the center of the piston to the downstream side of the valve.
+The plunger's momentum is then transferred to the stem and the stem is lifted off the pilot orifice in the seat screw, thus initiating flow through the pilot orifice in the seat screw.
+Fluid from the cavity above the piston flows through the pilot orifice in the seat screw and through the hole in the center of the piston to the downstream side of the valve.
 Pressure above the piston decreases since the pilot orifice is larger in diameter that the bleed orifice.
 Inlet pressure acting around the annular area outside of the main valve seat at the bottom of the piston then pushes the piston up, thus initiating flow through the valve.